This chapter contains statistics on:

 Estimates for England, Wales, Scotland and Northern Ireland are included, where possible, in addition to UK or GB totals.
 Further information on the data sources and methodology used to compile the figures is provided in the Sources chapter.

 Most of the statistics presented in this chapter have been previously released.
-Some of the figures on prices (Tables 8.1 and 8.2, Figures 8.1 and 8.2) and on gross value added (Table 8.3) have been revised since Forestry Statistics 2016.
+Some of the figures for earlier years have been revised since Forestry Statistics 2017.
 For further details on revisions, see the Finance & Prices section of the Sources chapter.

-A copy of all Finance & Prices tables is available to download as an Excel spreadsheet from the Tables for Download page.
+A copy of all Finance & Prices tables is available to download as an Excel spreadsheet from https://www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.

 The main findings are:

-- A total of £56.2 million was paid in grants by the Forestry Commission and Natural Resources Wales in 2016-17.
+- A total of £56.1 million was paid in grants by the Forestry Commission and the Welsh Government in 2017-18.